nkbt/react-height/README.md

 ### `onHeightReady`: PropTypes.func.isRequired

 Callback, invoked when height is measured (and when it is changed).
+Here is a [demo](https://jinno.io/app/21/onHeightReady?source=react-height)

 ### `getElementHeight`: PropTypes.func

 Function to measure your element.
 It receives the element as argument and defaults to `el => el.clientHeight`.
+Here is a [demo](https://jinno.io/app/21/getElementHeight?source=react-height)

 ### `children`: PropTypes.node.isRequired